Aeomanate/CPPNewbieMentoring/README.md

 ## How to use this repository

 Each folder contains only a task description in the main branch.
-Students have to:
+Students guide:

 0. Install git: https://git-scm.com/install/
 1. Fork the repository once: https://github.com/Aeomanate/CPPNewbieMentoring/fork